InternetHealthReport/ihr-website/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [IHR Code of Conduct](), please follow it in all your interaction with the project.
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to ihr-admin@iij-ii.co.jp
+Please report unacceptable behavior to admin@ihr.live

 ## Pull Request Process